-The interscholastic sports program includes soccer, basketball, volleyball and baseball.
+The interscholastic sports program includes soccer (boys only), basketball (boys team and girls team), and volleyball (girls only).
 Participating students are required to have an annual physical examination.
 During the season, athletes must obtain eligibility clearance.
 For specific information, refer to the Athletic/extra-curricular section of this handbook.